refact0r/monkeytype-themes/README.md

 3. The stylus extension should open up with a button to install the style.

+**NOTE FOR FIREFOX USERS: You need to enable backdrop-blur in the firefox config for background blur to work.
+Here is a tutorial: https://dev.to/snkds/how-to-enable-backdrop-filter-in-firefox-2n8e**

 ## Component Themes

 These are themes that change small parts of monkeytype and can be used together with any other theme.